“By this all people will know that you are my disciples, if you have love for one another.” John 13:35

 - Confess our sins to one another (James 5:16)

-When we live this calling, we become a light for a lost world to see, and a haven for our fellow family members.
+When we live this calling we become a light for a lost world to see and a haven for our family members.
 How have you been living out your calling?
-Have you been blessed by a member of the body of Christ?
+How have you been blessed by a member of the body of Christ?